Henry V, Duke of Żagań: Life

 In 1343 Henry V refused to pay tribute to Bohemia and tried to recover Głogów, which was occupied by King John of Bohemia after the death of his uncle Przemko II in 1331.
 At the same time, King Casimir III the Great of Poland used the confusion that reigned in Silesia to take Wschowa.
 In the subsequent conflict, supported by his uncles Konrad I of Oleśnica and Jan of Ścinawa, Henry V forced the retreat of the Polish troops under the walls of Ścinawa.
-However, thanks to the losses among Konrad I's army, the Polish King was able to retain the last Greater Poland lands which had been in the hands of Henry III's descendants.
+However, thanks to the losses among Konrad I's army, the Polish king was able to retain the last Greater Poland lands which had been in the hands of Henry III's descendants.

-Although his defeat wasn't too serious, Henry V sent a message to Casimir III the Great, asking for peace.
-The Polish troops left Żagań, and a meeting between the King and Henry V took place.
+Although his defeat was not too serious, Henry V sent a message to Casimir III the Great, asking for peace.
+The Polish troops left Żagań, and a meeting between the king and Henry V took place.
 Casimir III treated him with honors and left him all the lands who he had occupied during the conflict, except Wschowa.

-The conflict with the Polish King prevented Henry V from developing a strong resistance against King John of Bohemia.
+The conflict with the Polish king prevented Henry V from developing a strong resistance against King John of Bohemia.
 An agreement was finally made on 7 June 1344, under which King John gave Henry V half of the Duchy of Głogów (however, he only could take formal possession of the land in 1349); in exchange, the Duke of Żagań was forced to declare himself a vassal of Bohemia and paid tribute to King John.
 The ceremony took place on 23 November of that year in Prague.

 The events of 1344 involved Henry V in the Bohemian politics, and a year later, when war broke out between Silesia and Bohemia, the Duke of Żagań supported his sovereign with troops while he tried to recover Wschowa.

 As a vassal of Bohemia, Henry V also participated in many ceremonies and diplomatic activities on behalf of King John and later his son and successor, Charles IV, for example in Charles's coronation on 1 September 1347 in Prague, two years later when he joined to the King's suite in a trip to Avignon and Aachen, and finally in 1355 when he travel to Italy and witnessed the King's imperial coronation in Rome.

-The Duke of Żagań's faithful service was rewarded in 1351, when, after the death of Bolesław III of Płock (Henry V's brother-in-law) without issue (and according to the 1329 treaty signed between King John of Bohemia and Duke Wenceslaus of Płock), the Emperor granted him title to this Duchy.
+The Duke of Żagań's faithful service was rewarded in 1351, when, after the death of Bolesław III of Płock (Henry V's brother-in-law) without issue (and according to the 1329 treaty signed between King John of Bohemia and Duke Wenceslaus of Płock), the emperor granted him title to this duchy.
 However, the quick actions of King Casimir III the Great, who immediately after Bolesław III's death took control over Płock, prevented Henry V from obtaining this land.